aghaeeyan/RDM/README.md

 **Mandate_date**: Contains the starting date from which differentiating policies based on vaccination status were in effect.
 The dates were obtained from https://doi.org/10.1038/s41562-021-01079-8 where also cited in the manuscript.

-## Citing the coe
+## Citing the code
-If the you find the codes helpful please cite the  preprint https://doi.org/10.48550/arXiv.2304.09931
+If the you find the codes helpful, please cite the following preprint https://doi.org/10.48550/arXiv.2304.09931